Blosc/python-blosc2/RELEASING.rst

 Announcing
 ----------

-* Send an announcement to the Blosc list.
+* Send an announcement to the Blosc and PyData lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).
 Start the subject with ANN:.

 * Announce in Mastodon via https://fosstodon.org/@Blosc2 account and rejoice.